-We invite all our regulars and those who want to join us in the tenth edition of our congress to present their proposals, in the light of a different 2030.
-As in the previous editions and given in its academic facet, the congress is especially aimed at students, professionals and researchers.
+We invite all our regulars and those who want to join us in the twelfth edition of our conference to present their proposals, in the light of different 2030 and 2050.
+As in the previous editions and given in its academic facet, the conference is especially aimed at students, professionals and researchers.

 1. ENERGY EFFICIENCY AND SUSTAINABILITY.
 CITIES